Ileha/WebServer/README.md

 }
 ```

-For adding resource viewer you mast implement interface Host.DirReader.IDirectoryReader and in config write next row:
+For adding resource viewer you must implement interface Host.DirReader.IDirectoryReader and in config write next row:
 ```xml
 <allow_browse_folders is_work="true" browser="NameOfResourceViewer"></allow_browse_folders>
 <!--NameOfResourceViewer - name of your class-->